ChesterHsieh/ChesterHsieh.github.io/_posts/2018-12-20-Content Enrichment.md

 ---
 # Intro
 Search Engine has many different features and design can actually improve user experience.
-Either to improve find
+Either to improve findabilty or

 # Reference